themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 * A toolset to compile and compress Sass
 * A library of mixins for making a whole lot of tricky cross-platform styling much easier

-The third thing it offers is almost more important &ndash; excellent [documentation](http://compass-style.org/reference/compass/).
+There's actually a third thing it offers which may be more important: excellent [documentation](http://compass-style.org/reference/compass/).

 Let's do something fun with Compass real quick.
-Open up a new tab in your Terminal and make sure you're in the root directory of your website.
+Open up a new tab in Terminal and make sure you're in the root directory of your website.
 Now type this command:

 ~~~
 compass watch